hapax/hapax.github.io/assets/form.md

 ontological baggage.
 This is called *eliminative reductionism*.
 It is a hardcore philosophy which does not believe in shoes.
+There is a gentler, less silly reductionism which simply says that the properties of shoes depend on

 #### References and acknowledgments